 - Remove the skillet from the oven and remove the towel.
 Preheat the oven to 400 degrees.

-- In a small bowl, combine 2 tablespoons of olive oil, the remaining 1/4 teaspoon of salt, garlic, remaining rosemary, and parmesan if using.
+- In a small bowl, combine 2 tablespoons of olive oil, the remaining 1/4 teaspoon of salt, garlic, chopped rosemary, and parmesan if using.
 If using dried rosemary, add 1/2-1 teaspoon.

 - Brush the olive oil mixture over the focaccia bread dough, then make indents over the top of the dough with your thumb.